mattschultz1337/ResearchPaper_MRI-Registration-Algorithms/README.md

 Matthew Schultz

-*Written for CS301 for Professor G. Weinschenk Spring 2019*
+*Written during CS301 for Professor G. Weinschenk Spring 2019*

 ## Abstract
 MRI registration algorithms are used to convert data from MRI scans into three-dimensional